 Both termination orders and eviction orders may contain conditions which act to invalidate the order if the conditions are met.
 An eviction order may be issued to only take effect if the conditions of the termination order are not met.
 Conditional termination and eviction orders are more common for subsidized public housing tenancies than for private housing tenancies.

-The majority of the eviction orders were issued in conjunction with the termination orders, and most of those orders were conditional termination and eviction orders.
+The majority of the eviction orders were issued in conjunction with the termination orders, and 75.8 percent of those were conditional termination and eviction orders.

 Monetary Compensation Ordered